pooja-varadarajan/Assignment-Hackthon/README.md

  * Submit the source code for the web application.
  * Submit a brief report explaining your model selection justification.

-## Developing a Web Application with Pre-Trained Deep Learning Model for Natural Language Processing
+## B: Developing a Web Application with Pre-Trained Deep Learning Model for Natural Language Processing

 ### Overview:
 In this assignment, you will be developing a web application that integrates a pre-trained deep learning model for natural language processing (NLP).